env3d-lessons/python-thinkcspy-chapter-12-chatbot/README.md

 # ChatBot UI

 In chapter 8, you were introduced to the while loop, which is a way to repeat a block of code until a condition is met.
 The while loop is often used to create a simple user interface (UI).
-Here's is an example of a simple UI using the while loop:
+Here's an example of a simple UI using the while loop:

 ```python
 from chat import chat